TACC/Lmod/docs/source/310_settarg.rst

 may wish to set their own preferences.
 Finally a project may wish to have speciallize settings.
 All files are merged together in an intelligent fashion into a single configuration.
 They do not overwrite the previous setting.
-More on this in XXXXX.
+More on this in :ref:`settarg_configuration-label`

 Commands
 ========